Ovation West Performing Arts

 In order to begin this conversation of how we as a cast and crew chose to acknowledge the complexities and challenging topic of colonization, representation, and the history of Native Americans, we must first take a moment to acknowledge that the theater we are producing this show in occupies the ancestral, traditional, and contemporary lands of the Ute, Arapahoe and Cheyenne tribes.
 We recognize the tragic legacy of colonization, genocide, and oppression that caused unjust removal of native peoples as well as harmful assimilation and destruction of tribes their culture that still impact Native American lives today.
 We encourage everyone to do their own research on tribal removal, tribal sovereignty and tribal genocide and the history of the land on which you reside.

-In attempting to show respect to the harm done in this country to Indigenous Peoples, the cast and crew have striven to educate ourselves about the topics surrounding this show especially working to understand how the events surrounding this show have positively and negatively affected Native Americans as well as compounded misunderstanding and harm.
-We have been guided by American Indian advocates as well as our Native American cast members concerning understanding the historical and modern context, language, terminology and behavoir.
+In endeavoring to show respect to the harm done in this country to Indigenous Peoples, the cast and crew have striven to educate ourselves about the topics surrounding this show especially working to understand how the events surrounding this show have positively and negatively affected Native Americans as well as compounded misunderstanding and harm.
+We have been guided by American Indian advocates as well as our Native American cast members concerning understanding the historical and modern context, language, terminology and behavior.
 We have made decisions based on their guidance and have attempted to do our due diligence in showing respect to Indigenous People in our representation of them.
-We are especially grateful to Steven La Pointe and First Tibal Consulting, Philip Gover and History Colorado, and our cast members Ellen Shamas-Brandt, Art Razo, and Calista Rain Masters for their collaboration, education, and patient mentorship!
+We are especially grateful to Steven La Pointe and First Tribal Consulting, Philip Gover and History Colorado, and our cast members Ellen Shamas-Brandt, Art Razo, and Calista Rain Masters for their collaboration, education, and patient mentorship!

-Finally, we have chosen to replace the turn Sioux which is a derogatory word used by early colonizers to denigrate American Indians with the term Dakota.
 We also wish to acknowledge that the name given by Chief Sitting Bull to Annie Oakley, Watanya Cicilia was mistranslated for decades as “Little Sure Shot.”
 Mistranslation of the Lakota language was rampant in colonizers dealings with Indigenous Peoples and created constant misunderstandings or even allowed colonizers to take advantage of Native Peoples in legal documents and treaties.
 Since that mistranslation has been a part of Annie Oakley’s history for years, we have chosen to keep “Little Sure Shot” in the show, but wish to correct it in the program as being correctly translated to “Little Person Who Did Good Things.”

 Production staff